opensearch-project/documentation-website/_benchmark/user-guide/concepts.md

   - [Latency](#latency)
   - [Throughput](#throughput)

-The following diagram illustrates how each component of the table is measured during the lifecycle of a request involving the OpenSearch cluster, the OpenSearch client, and OpenSearch Benchmark:
+The following diagram illustrates how each component of the table is measured during the lifecycle of a request involving the OpenSearch cluster, the OpenSearch client, and OpenSearch Benchmark.

 <img src="{{site.url}}{{site.baseurl}}/images/benchmark/concepts-diagram.png" alt="">